-We conclude this section with a few observation about the form of the polynomial $P$ in Corollary~\ref{cor:IS-CLS}.
-Namely, that the same conclusion can be achieved with a more universal forms for the polynomial $P$.
+In this short section we present a few observation about the form of the polynomial $P$ in Corollary~\ref{cor:IS-CLS}.
+Namely, the same conclusion can be achieved with a more universal form for the polynomial $P$.

-As before, let $R = K[x_1,\ldots,x_d]$ be the polynomial ring in $d$ variables and consider a homogeneous zero dimensional ideal $I$ of $R$ (not necessarily Gorenstein as in the previous section).
-As in Corollary~\ref{cor:IS-CLS} let $t_1,\ldots,t_d$ be indeterminates.
+As before, let $R = K[x_1,\ldots,x_d]$ be the polynomial ring in $d$ variables, and consider a homogeneous zero dimensional ideal $I$ of $R$ (not necessarily Gorenstein as in the previous section).
+As in Corollary~\ref{cor:IS-CLS}, let $t_1,\ldots,t_d$ be indeterminates.
 Let $\overline{x}_i$ denote the coset of $x_i$ in $R/I$ for each $i$ and $g\in R$ be a homogeneous polynomial of degree $N$.
 For any polynomial $f\in K[z]$ we readily obtain that

 where $f^{(N)}$ denotes the $N$-th derivative of $f\in K[z]$ as a polynomial in one variable $z$.
 For any such polynomial $f\in K[z]$ we therefore have that